A421 road: A1M11/A14 link

 In the "Road investment strategy" announced to Parliament by the Department for Transport and Secretary of State for Transport on 1 December 2014, planning would begin to dual the section between the A1 and the A1198 at Caxton Gibbet.
-The announcement said that the A1/A421 Black Cat Roundabout would be replaced with a grade-separated junction, just a few years after this roundabout was expensively upgraded.
-The link would provide an uninterrupted dual carriageway route between the M1 (at Junction 13) and the M11/A14 (at Junction 14 and 31) near Cambridge.
+The link is to provide an uninterrupted dual carriageway route between the M1 (at junction 13) and the M11/A14 (at junction 14 and 31) near Cambridge.

 In September 2021, National Highways announced that this new section of dual carriageway will be designated A421.
-The announcement does not say whether the section between the A1198 and the A14/M11 junction will also be renumbered, which would create a single designation for the entire route between these junctions.
+The announcement does not say whether the section between the A1198 and the A14/M11 junction will also be renumbered, which would create a single designation for the entire route between the two motorways.

+In December 2023, work began on the new alignment, which replaces the roundabout with a three-level grade-separated junction.

-Oxford to Cambridge Expressway
+Oxford–Cambridge Expressway

 The Oxford to Cambridge Expressway was a proposed grade-separated dual carriageway between the A34 near Oxford and the A14 near Cambridge, via (or near) Milton Keynes.
 The proposal aimed to establish this route by linking existing roads and building new ones.
 The case for its creation was examined in a Strategic Study for the Cambridge – Milton Keynes – Oxford corridor, published by National Infrastructure Commission in November 2016.
 The NIC saw the road as being of national strategic importance by providing an outer orbital route around London, linking Southampton, the M3, M4, M40, M1, A1, A14/M11 and Felixstowe.
 Had this plan been realised, it would have replaced the current congested single carriageway road between West Bletchley and the A43.

 In March 2021, Transport Secretary Grant Shapps cancelled the plan, citing analysis that showed that its costs would exceed its benefits.

 Notable events

-Five seconds of fame
+Speeding

 The A421 Tingewick bypass has a minor claim to fame as the location of the then fastest speeding incident ever recorded by British police, in March 2003.
 Andrew Osborne, 31, of Leamington Spa, was filmed by a mobile speed camera while travelling at 157 mph on a motorcycle.
 His friend Neil Bolger, 30, of Gaydon, was clocked at 148 mph.
 Both were convicted of dangerous driving, imprisoned for 28 days and banned from driving for two years (with a compulsory re-test).

 Blind driver

-Blind Martine Brooks drove along the newly constructed A421 Great Barford Bypass (From the A1 Black Cat Roundabout to Bedford) and back to raise money for charity.
-The drive took place two days before the official road opening, and she was accompanied by Frank Branston (Mayor of Bedford), Steve Clarke (Teacher and Navigator), and Denise Hubbard (Driving Instructor and Car Owner).
+Blind Martine Brooks drove along the newly constructed A421 Great Barford Bypass (From the A1 Black Cat roundabout to Bedford) and back to raise money for charity.
+The drive took place two days before the official road opening, and she was accompanied by Frank Branston (mayor of Bedford), Steve Clarke (teacher and navigator), and Denise Hubbard (driving instructor and car owner).

 She reached a speed of 65 mph before doing a flawless three point turn, and returning to the A1.